Award-winning Bethany Holroyd shares her experience of 'impostor syndrome'.

 This month, I completed my Level 6 NCRQ Diploma in 10 months, a massive achievement that I'm still so proud of.

 Two weeks before the final assignment was due in, I had a meltdown.
-I burst into tears in my kitchen, telling my husband "What the hell am I doing, I can’t do this, I’ve no idea what I’m talking about…"
+I burst into tears in my kitchen, saying: "What the hell am I doing, I can’t do this, I’ve no idea what I’m talking about…"

 One of my really good friends at work, Hayley, gave me some great advice to just "think logically".